 Video of the Day

 An LED bulb is a collection of circuit elements called diodes, whose usual purpose is to rectify alternating current into direct current.
 Those diodes in an LED bulb happen to emit light in the process.
 They are more sensitive to incoming voltage than conventional bulbs, and low voltage flickering light bulbs are commonly a result of unstable input voltage.

 MR16 LED bulbs have a multifaceted background that reflects the light generated by the LED.
 These bulbs also often have GU10 bases, which consist of a pair of pins that must clamp securely into the "tombstone," which is another word for the socket.
 The first thing to do is to check for loose bulbs.
 Grasp each flickering bulb, give it a slight push and try turning it to the right.
 If it's already tight, it won't move, so try the next one.

-Next, turn off the power to the circuit, remove the terminal panel on the track lighting fixture and check the wiring.
+Next, turn off the power to the light fixture's circuit by switching off the correct breaker in you home's breaker box (do not just turn off the light switch).
+Remove the terminal panel on the track lighting fixture, then confirm the power is off by testing the wires with a non-contact voltage tester.
+When you're sure the power is off, check the fixture wiring.
 If any of the wire nuts are loose, the wires are probably not in complete contact.
 That's a possible cause of intermittent flickering LED lights.
-Tighten loose wire nuts by screwing them clockwise.
+Reconnect any loose wires, and tighten loose wire nuts by screwing them clockwise.

 Dimmer Causes LED Bulb Flicker

 If you use a dimmer switch to control the light fixture, it could be causing the flicker even if it's operating normally, says Lamp HQ.
 The problem could be that you're using the wrong kind of bulbs or the dimmer isn't the right type for LED bulbs.